noconnor29/PKI-in-the-Home-lab/README.md

 - greater security through passive revocation
 - the smug satisfaction of an over-engineered solution

+## Detailed Implementation
+Coming soon!

 ## Future Directions
+These might be diminishing returns since I have basically met these needs in other ways.
-- use SSH certificates rather than keys.
+- use SSH certificates rather than keys
-- put it on the public internet.
+- put a CA on the public internet.
 Uses?
 Github Actions certificates rather than hardcoded creds.
+What else?...